Fijiana Drua in need of a counsellor

 She adds receiving complaints every day from the girls and management team is not easy and she’s had to weigh out their concerns.

-Komatai helps out the girls and listens to their stories and complains when needed and gives them some sort of reassurance when needed.
+Komatai assists the girls, listens to their stories, and complains when needed.

 The Fijiana Drua will be taking on Brumbies on March 25th at 1.35pm at Prince Charles Park in Nadi.